 It’s hard to imagine music without Madonna.
 It seems like she’s always been there, changing the game and reinventing herself.
-But the Material Baby — born Madonna Louise Ciccone — arrived as a gift from the pop heavens 60 years ago on Aug.
+But the Material Baby — born Madonna Louise Ciccone — arrived as a gift from the pop heavens over 60 years ago on Aug.
 16, 1958.
 Twenty-four years later she released her first single, “Everybody,” and then dropped her self-titled debut album in 1983.
 Since then, she’s never looked back.
-To celebrate the 60th birthday of the woman who has always justified our love, EW has expanded our initial Best Madonna singles list to — you guessed it — 60.
+To celebrate the woman who has always justified our love, EW has expanded our initial Best Madonna singles list to 60.
 Read ahead for a full ranking of releases from the Queen of Pop’s royal career.

 60. “Bitch I’m Madonna” (2015)